Uziniii/movie-theater-finder/README.md

 # Paris movies finder

-Simple website to find movie showtimes of all theaters for films playing in Paris.
+Simple website to find movies showtimes of all theaters for films playing in Paris.

 To install bun: